 Donate food or funds: Find a local shelter in your community and contact them to see what they need, such as non-perishable goods, clothing or basic supplies.

 Stay in touch: Like other vulnerable communities, unhoused people will face serious challenges even after the coronavirus outbreak is over.
 Consider volunteering or making another commitment in the future.

 Blessings in a Backpack: This organization helps feeds school children across the US, and is partnering with districts that have summer feeding programs to extend services while schools are shut down.

 Convoy of Hope: Delivering meals through partners, churches and community organizations across the US.
-They have received requests for assistance from more than 40 states.
+They have delivered 150 million meals and counting in response to the pandemic.

 Feeding America: With a network of 200 food banks across the US, this organization is helping food banks support communities impacted by the pandemic.